JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_Input_10X.md

 Meanwhile, scReadSim also needs to construct another pair of foreground and background features by using the real data.
 Specifically, scReadSim uses the chromatin open regions (peaks) identified by [MACS3](https://github.com/macs3-project/MACS) as the feature space.
 Specifically, scReasSim takes peak regions as foreground features and the copmlementary regions along the reference genome as the background features.

 ### Specify input parameters
+Specify the absolute path of output directory.
 Create output directory if it does not exist.

 ```{code-block} python3
 outdirectory = "example/outputs" # use absolute path